ap-dev-at-home/YSocket/README.md

 YSocket is a C# Library to provide communication in the following categories

-- Interprocess
+- Inter process
   - Named Pipes
 - Microservices (in Work...)
   - WebSockets
 - Gaming (in Work...)
   - Small packaged Udp

-# Interprocess Communication (IPC)
+# Inter Process Communication (IPC)

-PipeServer/PipeClient introduces an interprocess communication model between processes based on c# class types, using named pipes.
+PipeServer/PipeClient introduces an inter process communication model between processes based on c# class types, using named pipes.
 Server and Client can setup their handlers on a shared class model and receive or send queries/commands on them.

 ### Named Pipe Server